rohan843/cybersecurity-notes/README.md

 1. **Authorized Hackers**: [aka Ethical Hackers] They follow a code of ethics and adhere to the law to conduct organizational risk evaluations.
 They are motivated to safeguard people and organizations from malicious threat actors.
 2. **Semi-authorized Hackers**: They are considered researchers.
 They search for vulnerabilities but don't take advantage of the vulnerabilities they find.
 3. **Unauthorized Hackers**: [aka Unethical Hackers] They are malicious threat actors who do not follow or respect the law.
 Their goal is to collect and sell confidential data for financial gain.

+> There are multiple hacker types that fall into one or more of these categories.